silvermine/dynamodb-table-sync/README.md

      requires recursive querying from the table, which we have not implemented at this time.
 Thus, if you get an error about `UnprocessedKeys`, you may need to lower this number to keep the responses within the size that DynamoDB can return.
+   * `--max-retries`: the maximum amount of retries to attempt with a request.
+Defaults to 10 as in AWS SDK.
+   * `--retry-delay-base`: the base number of milliseconds to use in the exponential backoff for operation retries on retryable errors.
+Defaults to 50 as in AWS SDK.
    * `--parallel`: a number of parallel scanners that should run concurrently.
 By default we do a serial scan using a single "thread" (so to speak).
 However, if you have a larger table and enough provisioned read capacity on the master and all slaves, we